Base64Pro

 Project: Mist Multiplayer and Co-op Guide

-A pre-release Project: Mist multiplayer guide covering Steam-listed online co-op, group roles, save questions, scaling risks, and launch-week verification.
+A post-launch Project: Mist multiplayer guide covering Steam-listed online co-op, group roles, host saves, reconnect questions, loot sharing, scaling risks, and verification needs.

 3 videos